 Dem.-Join AC, BD.
 The angle ABD is equal to ACD, being in the same segment ABCD [XXI.]; and the angle DBC is equal to DAC, because they are in the same segment DABC.
 Hence the whole angle ABC is equal to the sum of the two angles ACD, DAC.
-To each add the angle CDA, and we have the sum of the two angles ABC, CDA equal to the sum of the three angles ACD, DAC, CDA of the triangle ACD; but the sum of the three angles of a triangle is equal to two right angles [I. XXXII.].
+To each add the angle CDA, and we have the sum of the two angles ABC, CDA equal to the sum of the three angles ACD, DAC.
+To each add the sum of the three angles ACD, DAC, CDA equal to the sum of the three angles ACD, DAC, CDA of the triangle ACD; but the sum of the three angles of a triangle is equal to two right angles [I. XXXII.].
 Therefore the sum of ABC, CDA is two right angles.